 I am an accomplished editor, seasoned correspondent and recognized news leader with a hard-won global reputation for excellence.

-I have 14 years' experience in reporting, editing, leading news teams, and social media content creation.
+I have 14 years' experience in reporting, editing, leading news teams, audio production, and social media content creation.
 I currently serve as the news editor for the National Catholic Reporter, the world's premier independent Catholic newspaper.
+I also produce and co-host the popular "The Vatican Briefing" podcast with my colleague, Christopher White.

 I previously served as the Reporter's Vatican correspondent from 2014-21, where my dispatches from Rome and during papal trips abroad were frequently cited by my peers, and broadly seen as a touchstone for nuanced Vatican and papal coverage.